Lazy-Solutions/AdvancedSceneManager/docs/guides/Scene collections.md

 ![](../image/scene-manager-window-collections.png)

-When a collection closes, all currently open non-persistent scenes will be closed, unless the closing collection was opened as additive.
+When a collection closes, all open scenes not marked as persistent will be closed, unless the closing collection was opened as additive.
 When opened additively, a collection will only close its own scenes, assuming the current normally opened collection does not manage it.

 Collections support opening [loading screens](Loading%20screens.md) before opening or closing, and will, by default, use the default loading screen, which is defined in the [settings](Scene%20manager%20window.md#scene-loading-page).